leezhenghui/leezhenghui.github.io/_posts/2018-10-10-build-a-scalable-system-basics.md

 <img src="{{ site.url }}/assets/materials/build-scalable-system/stone_and_sand bottles.jpg" alt="Stone_and_Sand_Fill_In_Bottle">

 > ![Tips]({{ site.url }}/assets/ico/tip.png)
-> My apologize that I forgot where I find the this picture, just remember the feeling when I happened to see it :-) .
+> My apologize that I forgot where I found the picture above, just remember the feeling when I happened to see it :-) .
 It is so suitable to put here.
-I can't find the owner of the pic by google, if you know, please let me know. thanks.
+So far, I can't find the owner of the pic by google, if you know, please let me know.
+Thanks.

 Obviously, we can take benefits by breaking down a coarse-grained service into smaller pieces.
 But there is no real free lunch, on the way to that, we need to resolve many architectural and operational challenges, includes how to ensure each component should be implmented in a highly autonomy fashion, that means in whole software lifecycle of a component, it should be independent to other components.
 In the meanwhile, the overall architecture should provides the capability of components orchestration, ensure they work together seamlessly just like they are running in a single process space.
 To achieve this, both **runtime** and **data** layers need significant technical innovation.(more details will be covered on them in upcoming posts in this series).